ShreyanshMisra/Wordle-Analysis/README.md

 # Exploratory Analysis of Wordle

-An exploratory analysis of the popular word game Wordle in Jupyter Notebooks.
+An exploratory analysis of the popular word game Wordle in Python using Jupyter Notebooks.

 ## Introduction